 Second, practice!
 Try out the different types of masks until you find one that you’re comfortable with and learn how to clean it for reuse if that’s practical.
 Make sure you choose a type of mask made of material that doesn’t “fail” when it becomes moist.
 Practice talking with the mask on in front of a mirror or record yourself with your Webcam or smart phone.
 Practice until you’ve learned how to be heard and understood through your mask.
 Read these four tips for communicating while wearing masks, from UNC Health Talk.
 If you are naturally soft-spoken, consider asking your IT department for a lavalier microphone that can be connected wirelessly to your classroom’s audio-visual system.
 At our university, a growing number of classrooms are now equipped with the latest AV technology, but you may have to request such a room if you weren’t assigned one.

 Third, lecture less.
 Remember, students will no longer be able to see your lips and for some of them, that’s a big loss.
 For people who are hard of hearing, not being able to see your lips makes it much more difficult for them to check whether they’ve understood you properly.
+The use of some of the best hearing aids can, of course, make it easier for them to hear you.
+However, you cannot bank on the fact that every hearing-impaired student will be equipped with hearing devices.
+Therefore, it becomes your responsibility to ensure that every student can comprehend you to the fullest extent possible.
 Even people who have not been diagnosed as hearing-impaired nonetheless subconsciously enhance their understanding of spoken words by watching a speaker’s lips.
 Thus, even for those who are not hard of hearing, straining to follow along when they cannot see your mouth will eventually become tiring.
 Use this as an opportunity to ask more questions, do more structured discussions, show short in-class videos, and find other ways of replacing yourself as the “chief talker” with other activities.
 Use technologies such as PollEverywhere to check students’ understanding as you move through discussions.
 Can everyone hear you and each other?

 Fourth, work on improving your listening skills.
 Remember, you won’t be able to see your students’ lips either.
 Here are some practical suggestions for how to handle the situation.
 Ask students to raise their hands if they want to ask a question, so you can pinpoint who is doing the talking.
 Remind students about turn-taking and acknowledging comments that others have made previously.
 It will probably be more difficult than usual for discussion leaders to keep a thread of accountability going through the discussion unless students can associate words with faces.